The vision of Abram the Seer as told to David Pennant

 I was excited to read about our future in space in Psalm eight of all places.
 (See Easy access to space https://www.youtube.com/watch?v=ddlJjiU586Y 6 mins ten seconds in to the clip).
 But how could we communicate across astronomical distances?
 Only if there is no upper speed limit for spaceships (https://www.youtube.com/watch?v=uH2IyXNCAA8 and https://www.youtube.com/watch?v=zZ0I5KBZTiM ).
 Communicating at the speed of light would be far too slow.

-At church, I attend a small meeting where we expect God to speak to us in the silence, and more than once I found myself imagining a gun with an immensely long barrel.
+At church, I used to attend a small meeting on Sunday mornings where we expect God to speak to us in the silence, and more than once I found myself imagining a gun with an immensely long barrel.
 This led at first to Isaiah 54 verse 17- "no weapon that is formed against you will prosper," but later it became the seed idea for the story.

 I decided to work out the entire plot in my head before starting to write.
 This took five months, from Septermber 2016.
 I began to write in late January 2017.
 Reader feedback from two friends and a publisher led to major revisions, and the book was finished in September 2017.